akka/akka-management/docs/src/main/paradox/kubernetes-deployment/deploying.md

   name if you are not using the `appka-1` namespace.
 @@@

-Immediately after running this, you should see the three shopping cart pods when you run `oc get pods`:
+Immediately after running this, you should see the three pods when you run `kubectl get pods`:

 @@@vars
 ```